PanicStation.org

 • You do not need to identify the cause before getting care.

-• You do not need to do home circulation tests or keep rechecking every minute.
+• You do not need to perform home circulation tests or keep checking the area every minute.

-• You do not need to “exercise it through pain.”
+• You do not need to exercise through pain.

 Important reassurance